-- " Use appropriate color contrast for foreground to background color (e.g. black and white). - " Use a tool such as the Color Contrast Analyser to insure a 4.5:1 contrast ratio. - " Determine the presentation environment lighting then use either a dark background with bright text in your slides for a dark room or a lighter background with dark text for a lit room. - " Make sure that all information conveyed with color can also be conveyed without color. - " For print documents use a matte/non-glossy finish when possible to avoid reflections from lights.
+- " Use a tool such as the Color Contrast Analyser to to measure color contrast for regular and large text.
+See Colors section in Accessible Word Document Checklist for more details. - " Determine the presentation environment lighting then use either a dark background with bright text in your slides for a dark room or a lighter background with dark text for a lit room. - " Make sure that all information conveyed with color can also be conveyed without color. - " For print documents use a matte/non-glossy finish when possible to avoid reflections from lights.